eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/tutorial_how_to_create_a_vehicle_model.md

 5. Import the package `my_vehicle_model` in your Vehicle App and use it as shown in the previous section.

-### Distribute publically as open source
+### Distribute publicly as open source

-If you want to distribute your Python Vehicle Model publically, you can do so by creating a Python package and distribute it on the [Python Package Index (PyPI)](https://pypi.org/).
+If you want to distribute your Python Vehicle Model publicly, you can do so by creating a Python package and distributing it on the [Python Package Index (PyPI)](https://pypi.org/).
 PyPi is a repository of software for the Python programming language and helps you find and install software developed and shared by the Python community.
-If you use `pip` command, you are alreaedy using PyPI.
+If you use the `pip` command, you are already using PyPI.

-Detailed instructions how to make a Python package available on PyPI can be found [here](https://packaging.python.org/tutorials/packaging-projects/).
+Detailed instructions on how to make a Python package available on PyPI can be found [here](https://packaging.python.org/tutorials/packaging-projects/).